Manila hostage crisis

-The Manila hostage crisis, officially known as the Rizal Park hostage-taking incident (Pagbibihag ng bus sa Maynila), took place when a disgruntled former Philippine National Police officer named Rolando Mendoza hijacked a tourist bus in Rizal Park, Manila, Philippines, on August 23, 2010.
-The bus carried 25 people: 20 tourists, a tour guide from Hong Kong, and four local Filipinos.
+The Manila hostage crisis, officially known as the Rizal Park hostage-taking incident (Pagbibihag ng bus sa Maynila), took place in Rizal Park, Manila, Philippines, on August 23, 2010.
+A tourist bus carrying 25 people, consisting of 21 Hong Kongers and four Filipinos, was hijacked by 55-year-old Rolando Mendoza, a former officer of the Philippine National Police.
 Mendoza claimed that he had been unfairly dismissed from his job, and demanded a fair hearing to defend himself.

-Negotiations (which were broadcast live on television and the internet) broke down dramatically about ten hours into the stand-off, when the police arrested Mendoza's brother and thus incited Mendoza to open fire.
-The bus driver managed to escape, and declared "Everyone is dead" before he was moved away by policemen.
-Following a 90-minute gun battle, Mendoza and eight of the hostages were killed and several others injured.
+Negotiations (which were broadcast live on television and the internet) led to the release of nine hostages, but broke down dramatically about ten hours into the stand-off, when the police arrested Mendoza's brother, who had been brought to the site as part of negotiations, for carrying a gun and thus incited Mendoza to open fire, killing eight hostages.
+The bus driver managed to escape, and declared "Everyone is dead" (patay na lahat) before he was moved away by policemen.
+Minutes later, police stormed the bus through a broken back window and fatally shot Mendoza.

 The Philippine and Hong Kong governments conducted separate investigations into the incident.
 Both inquiries concluded that the Philippine officials' poor handling of the situation caused the eight hostages' deaths.
 The assault mounted by the Manila Police District (MPD), and the resulting shoot-out, have been widely criticized by pundits as "bungled" and "incompetent", and the Hong Kong Government has issued a "black" travel alert for the Philippines as a result of the incident.

 Several of Mendoza's family members and Manila Mayor Joseph Estrada apologized to Hong Kong for the incident, while President Benigno Aquino III "begged for understanding" from Hong Kong.
 President Aquino, however, would decide against issuing a formal apology to Hong Kong or China due to the incident being "the act of one individual", which should "not be construed as the act of the entire country".
 On April 12, 2018, Philippine president Rodrigo Duterte publicly apologized for the incident on behalf of his country.